Copyright infringement: Motivation

 In response to Cusumano's perspective, Screen Producers Australia executive director Matt Deaner clarified the motivation of the film industry: "Distributors are usually wanting to encourage cinema-going as part of this process [of monetizing through returns] and restrict the immediate access to online so as to encourage the maximum number of people to go to the cinema."
 Deaner further explained the matter in terms of the Australian film industry, stating: "there are currently restrictions on quantities of tax support that a film can receive unless the film has a traditional cinema release."

-In a study published in the Journal of Behavioural and Experimental Economics, and reported on in early May 2014, researchers from the University of Portsmouth in the UK discussed findings from examining the illegal downloading behaviour of 6,000 Finnish people, aged seven to 84.
+In a study published in the Journal of Behavioural and Experimental Economics, and reported on in early May 2014, researchers from the University of Portsmouth in the UK discussed findings from examining the illegal downloading behavior of 6,000 Finnish people, aged seven to 84.
 The list of reasons for downloading given by the study respondents included money saving; the ability to access material not on general release, or before it was released; and assisting artists to avoid involvement with record companies and movie studios.

 In a public talk between Bill Gates, Warren Buffett, and Brent Schlender at the University of Washington in 1998, Bill Gates commented on piracy as a means to an end, whereby people who use Microsoft software illegally will eventually pay for it, out of familiarity, as a country's economy develops and legitimate products become more affordable to businesses and consumers:

 Although about three million computers get sold every year in China, people don't pay for the software.
 Someday they will, though.
 And as long as they're going to steal it, we want them to steal ours.
 They'll get sort of addicted, and then we'll somehow figure out how to collect sometime in the next decade.

 Developing world

 Limited enforcement against small-scale piracy organizations which distribute pirated media on USB drives and SD cards is common in countries like Cuba and Mexico.

 In Media Piracy in Emerging Economies, the first independent comparative study of media piracy focused on Brazil, India, Russia, South Africa, Mexico, Turkey and Bolivia, "high prices for media goods, low incomes, and cheap digital technologies" are the chief factors that lead to the global spread of media piracy, especially in emerging markets.
 According to the study, even though digital piracy inflicts additional costs on the production side of media, it also offers the main access to media goods in developing countries.
-The strong tradeoffs that favour using digital piracy in developing economies dictate the current neglected law enforcement's toward digital piracy.
+The strong tradeoffs that favour using digital piracy in developing economies dictate the current neglected law enforcement toward digital piracy.

 In China as of 2013, the issue of digital infringement has not merely been legal, but social – originating from the high demand for cheap and affordable goods as well as the governmental connections of the businesses which produce such goods.